 Update: In May 2017, Walnut Brewery was purchased by Boulder Beer Company.
-The Walnut Brewery location that we write about below has since been replaced with Boulder Beer on Walnut.
+The Walnut Brewery location that we write about below has now closed.

 On President’s Day last month, we made the trip to Boulder for the grand opening of the new Avery Brewing Co brewery.
 We figured if we were making the drive to Boulder we may as well hit a few more breweries still on our “need to visit” list, so we left for Boulder early in the afternoon.
 What we didn’t consider was that many craft breweries are closed on Mondays, especially when that day is a federal holiday.
 We drove by one place after another, all closed, until at last we found our savior – Walnut Brewery.

 It’s crazy that we hadn’t been to Walnut Brewery yet, given that it’s just a block off Boulder’s Pearl Street and near one of our favorite Boulder restaurants, The Mediterranean.
 How could we have passed this place so many times and not stopped in for a beer?

 We arrived early on a Monday afternoon and the place was pretty quiet.
 Perhaps it was the holiday or the snowstorm outside, but there were only a handful of people at Walnut when we arrived.
 That was fine by us, it meant we could easily get a spot at the bar and chat up the staff.
 We learned that Walnut Brewery opened in 1990 and was the first Brewpub in Boulder (Boulder Beer Company was still just a tasting room at that time.)